Analytics-Everywhere-Lab/CAIAiPCP/mcp/README.md

 - MCP server used to share tools, prompts and resources
 - Available tools :
+   - `cancel_booked_appointment_for_client` - Cancels a client appointment with a provider at a specific slot number
    - `get_provider_names` - returns a list of available providers
    - `get_provider_roles` - returns a list of available provider roles
    - `get_available_booking_slots_for_provider` - returns a list of available / open provider time slots